 If you have been using tap water in your humidifier, a heating element caked with dried mineral deposits is the first culprit.

-This is even more likely if you have hard water in your area and you have not been using a demineralization cartridge.
+This is even more likely if you have hard water in your area, and have not been using a demineralization cartridge.

 The heating element is made of titanium.
-When the water heats up, the minerals in the water start sticking on the heating element.
+When the water heats up, the minerals in the water start sticking to the heating element.

 How to clean Honeywell humidifier heating element

 Let’s assume that you have a Honeywell humidifier, and you have now discovered that the reason for the humidifier not putting out steam is that the heating element is caked with minerals.